Nursing.Midwifery Digital Health Network

 Australian nurses experience with nursing informatics

 The Institute hosts dozens of events nationally each year.

 Have an interest in Nursing or Midwifery Informatics?

 Are you involved in nursing or midwifery informatics or want to be?
-Do you have any suggestions, ideas or would like to get involved in this community of practice?
+Do you have any suggestions, ideas or would like to get involved in this network?

 Want to join the Institute?

 Do you want to join our community?
 As a valued member of the Institute, you will have a voice in shaping the future of healthcare.